retro16/acsi2stm/README.md

  * The http://atari.8bitchip.info website and his author, who also contributes on various forums.
  * The Hatari developpers.
 I used its source code as a reference for ACSI commands.
  * The UltraSatan project for their documentation.
+ * Sr Antonio, Edu Arana, Frederick321, Ulises74, Maciej G., Olivier Gossuin and Marcel Prisi for their very detailed feedback that helped me a lot for fine tuning the DRQ/ACK signals and other various aspects of the projects.

 The Sd2 files of this project have been copied from the Arduino SD library, also released under GPL v3.
 This has been done to disable sector 0 protection.